Opportunity Economics: The Way to Win in 2020 and Beyond

 In this post-pension era, Social Security isn’t nearly enough to retire on.
 Every American worker should have both Social Security and robust private savings through a simple and portable private retirement account that requires employers to chip-in.

-Health care stands in the way of earning a good life: costs are too high, 28 million still lack coverage, and the bureaucracy is overwhelming.
-We must fix and expand Obamacare with automatic enrollment and early-start Medicare to get to universal coverage, a single record to make health care simple, and price protection to stop companies from over-charging patients.
+Health care stands in the way of earning a good life: costs are too high, 29 million still lack coverage, and the bureaucracy is overwhelming.
+We must fix and expand Obamacare with a comprehensive approach to health care.
+Cost Caps and Coverage for All protects everyone through two main parts:

 These are just a few big ideas to break down the barriers to opportunity posed by the Digital Age so that we can ensure that hard work earns a good life.
 Many more ideas are here.
 And to dig into our public opinion research that shows that this approach can build a broad coalition, see our presentation and poll results.